IBM Personal Computer AT: Peripherals

 The AT included the AT keyboard, initially a new 84-key layout (the 84th key being SysRq).
 The numerical keypad was now clearly separated from the main key group, and indicator LEDs were added for Caps Lock, Scroll Lock and Num Lock.
 The AT keyboard uses the same 5-pin DIN connector as the PC keyboard, but a different, bidirectional electrical interface with different keyboard scan codes.
 The bidirectional interface allows the computer to set the LED indicators on the keyboard, reset the keyboard, set the typematic rate, and other features.
-Later ATs included 101-key keyboards.
+Later ATs included 101-key keyboards, e.g. the Model M keyboard.

-The AT is also equipped with a physical lock that prevents access to the computer by disabling the keyboard.
+The AT is also equipped with a physical lock that prevents access to the computer by disabling the keyboard and holding the system unit's cover in place.

 ATs could be equipped with CGA, MDA, EGA, or PGA video cards.

 The 8250 UART from the PC was upgraded to the 16450, but since both chips had single-byte buffers, high-speed serial communication was problematic as with the XT.

+Models

 Power supply

 The IBM PC AT came with a 192-watt switching power supply, significantly higher than the 130-watt XT power supply.

 According to IBM's documentation, in order to function properly, the AT power supply needed a load of at least 7.0 amperes on the +5 V line and a minimum of 2.5 amperes on its +12 V line.
 The power supply would fail to start unless these minimum load requirements were met, but the AT motherboard did not provide much load on the +12 V line.
 To solve this problem, entry-level IBM AT models that did not have a hard drive were shipped with a 5-ohm, 50-watt resistor connected on the +12 V line of the hard disk power connector.
 In normal operation this resistor drew 2.4 amperes (dissipating 28.8 watts), getting fairly hot.